 Butterfly Table Tennis Rubber Guide

-This best suits for putting spin on a ball due to its breadth of contact surface with a ball.
+This ping pong paddle rubber is best suited for putting spin on a ball due to its breadth of contact surface with a ball.

 Short Pips-Out Rubber